Nonconforming Finite Element Discretisation for Semilinear Problems with Trilinear Nonlinearity: Introduction

-This presentation is restricted to quadratic problems in which the weak formulation involves a trilinear form for a simple outline to cover two semilinear fourth-order problems that are important in applications.
+This presentation is restricted to quadratic problems in which the weak formulation involves a trilinear form for a simple outline to cover two important semilinear fourth-order problems.
 The generalisation to more general and stronger nonlinearities, however, requires appropriate growth conditions in various norms and involves a more technical framework.
 The presentation matches exactly the nonconforming applications (Crouzeix-Raviart and Morley finite elements); other schemes like the discontinuous Galerkin schemes \cite{CCGMNN18} with their discrete norms and various jump conditions could be included with more additional technicalities.

+{The ideas developed in this paper extend to other semilinear problems, to optimal control and obstacle problems \cite{BSZZ13,BSZ12} (governed by fourth-order plates and very thin plates), fully nonlinear Monge-Ampere equations based on vanishing moment method \cite{N10}.
+Moreover, the lowest-order version of skeletal or polytopal, hybridizable discontinuous Galerkin and higher-order hybrid methods \cite{DDE15, DEL16,dd19} is a perturbation of the nonconforming Crouzeix-Raviart finite element method for the Poisson problems.
+It is therefore expected that the Morley FEM is related to the lowest-order variant of skeletal schemes for PDEs governed by fourth-order elliptic equations \cite{BDGK17}.
+In this way this paper stimulates the development of the {\it a priori} and {\it a posteriori} error analysis of those schemes.}